 In 1815 (the year mentioned by the NED), Who’ll Turn Grindstone became the first in the series entitled Essays from the Desk of Poor Robert the Scribe.
-It seems that it is partly because this title so closely resembled Benjamin Franklin’s Poor Richard’s Almanack³ that the expression has been attributed to the latter author.
+It seems that it is partly because this title so closely resembled Benjamin Franklin’s Poor Richard’s Almanack [note 3] that the expression has been attributed to the latter author.

-Incidentally, Charles Miner wrote to the Norwich Jubilee of 1859 that he got the idea of such a series from Samuel Trumbull, the son of the editor of the local newspaper in Norwich:
+Incidentally, in response to the invitation to attend the commemoration of the two hundredth anniversary of the settlement of Norwich, Connecticut, Charles Miner wrote on 17th July 1859 that he got the idea of such a series from Samuel Trumbull, the son of the editor of the local newspaper in Norwich:

-a young man of a good deal of reading, and of ready wit.
-He wrote several essays under the head of ‘From the Desk of Beri Hesden;’ the hint and name of the essays ‘From the Desk of Poor Robert the Scribe’ I am sure I owed to him.
+Samuel Trumbull […] was a young man of a good deal of reading, and of ready wit.
+He wrote several essays under the head of “From the desk of Beri Hesden.”
+The hint and the name of the essays—“From the desk of poor Robert the Scribe,” I am sure I owed to him.

 1 Benjamin Franklin (1706-90) was one of the Founding Fathers of the United States.
 A noted polymath, he was a leading author, printer, political theorist, politician, postmaster, scientist, musician, inventor, satirist, civic activist, statesman, and diplomat.